pragati0103/Banking-App/README.md

 - Track transaction dates and descriptions
 - View transaction history by account
 - Generate reports for specific date ranges

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions or support, please open an issue in the repository.

----

 Built with Spring Boot and React